 Make a Social Media Plan That Works for You

 Follow your favorite brands.
 Ask questions.
 Go ahead and read all those “How To” and “Best Of” posts.
 Then, take the tips and suggestions that resonate with you for your brand, and apply them as needed.
 But don’t stop there.
 See what works best and skip the rest.
 If your community isn’t online at 6 AM like someone else’s, it’s not going to make much sense to post at that time.
 Copying someone else’s social plan isn’t exactly the best strategy.

 Do Your Homework

-Interested in digital or social media marketing for your business?
+Interested in digital marketing for your business?
+I’d love to help!
 DayngrZone Media is a digital marketing boutique in NC, specializing in marketing, advertising, website design and development and social media.